comsec-group/bprc/experiments/exp-end2end/README.md

 # End-to-End Attack

 End-to-end attack against Ubuntu 24.04 kernel version 6.8.0-47-generic on an Intel Raptor Lake processor.
+For the attack to work on other distros or kernel versions, you need to adapt the gadget addresses in `kaslr.c` and `attack.c`.
+Furthermore, the attack currently only searches about 32GiB of memory when looking for the reload buffer, physmap and `/etc/shadow`.
+If your system memory is larger, you need to increase `MEMORY_SIZE` in `attack.c` accordingly.

 ## Reproduce

 The output is stored in [out](./out).

+>[!TIP]
+> The attack was specifically designed for Intel Raptor Lake processors.
+> However, thanks to our artifact evaluators, we know that the attack also works on Xeon silver 4514Y (and subsequently our Xeon Silver 4510).
+> Since the attack expects 48-bit address spaces (although this is not in general a hard requirement), we need to add `no5lvl` to the kernel commandline on these processors.

 ### Ansible